 - Get insight from your colleagues and employees.
 Print out your landing page design, paste it in different rooms, and ask for advice.
 Most of what you’ll get will be junk, but there’s always that 1% of pure gold.

 - That ridiculous slider/carousel shouldn’t be on your homepage.
 Only 1% of viewers ever click on one of the slides.
 Besides — it takes up valuable above-the-fold space you could use for stuff that’s actually important.
 Additionally, sliders create banner blindness (meaning, the eyeballs of a user unconsciously skip past it, as they automatically discount the slider as an unimportant advertising message … which it is).

 Split (A/B) Testing Tips

-- According to Bryan Eisenberg, every website in the world has a problem with conversions, and he’s right.
+- According to Bryan Eisenberg, every website in the world has a problem with conversions.
 The job of split-testing and constantly improving your conversion rate will never end.

 - Make a hypothesis (educated guess, in layman’s terms) before starting a test.
 You need to have the end goal in mind if you really want to end up anywhere.